 You can rest assured your protection can stay with you wherever you go.
 Even if you change jobs or move, you can keep your MEDIPLUS protection.
 (Unlike employer-provided plans that end when you leave your job.)

 Seamless transition to other MEDIPLUS coverage when your military status changes.
-So when you’re no longer eligible for TRICARE Retired Reserve in the future, you can continue your MEDIPLUS Supplement with TRICARE Select.
+Once your TRICARE Retired Reserve coverage ends, you can change your MEDIPLUS coverage to a TRICARE Select Supplement to pair it with TRICARE Select.
 And if you switch to TRICARE Prime for retirees, you can also switch to a MEDIPLUS TRICARE Prime Supplement you just need to notify the MOAA Insurance Plans Administrator of this change.

 Filing MEDIPLUS claims is fast and easy with DirectClaim, another unique benefit to MEDIPLUS.
 With DirectClaim, you will not have to complete MEDIPLUS claim paperwork after you access most of your eligible TRICARE benefits.
 You will be informed when your claim is filed electronically by a message on your MEDIPLUS Explanation of Benefits (EOB) form.